ga-curriculum/express-api-hoot-back-end/signup-a-user/README.md

 ![Response](./assets/response.png)

-We'll be using this `token` in the next few steps, so be sure to *save it somewhere easily accessible*.
+We'll be using the `token` issued here in the next few steps, so be sure to *save it somewhere easily accessible*.
 When you copy the value of the token, **do not include the quotes**.

 ![Token](./assets/token.png)